Hi, I'm Dr. Marie Starling.

 At The Healing Center, we help people like you reach their full potential.

 I specialize in adjunctive care for internal disorders, autoimmune conditions, IBS, thyroid symptoms, diabetes, and other complex health issues.

 The holidays come with lots of joy, family, friends, and of course, FOOD!
 We would like to help you enjoy all the festivities that come with the holidays without compromising your health.
-Even those with food sensitivities or those following a Paleo or an autoimmune protocol will be able to indulge in these healthy and delicious holiday recipes.
-Here are some of our favorites:
+Even those with food sensitivities or those following a Paleo or an autoimmune protocol will be able to indulge in these healthy and delicious holiday recipes!
+Below you’ll find some of our favorites…

 When it comes to making special dishes, I often refer to one of my favorite chefs, Ina Garten.
 She never disappoints!
 I modified Ina’s Skillet-Roasted Lemon Chicken to the tastes of my family but the original recipe can be found at: https://barefootcontessa.com/recipes/skillet-roasted-lemon-chicken.
 After you have devoured the chicken, be sure to use the chicken carcass to make a healing bone broth!

 - 2 tsp sea salt